yt-project/yt/doc/source/visualizing/plots.rst

    p.set_unit('particle_position_x', 'Mpc')

-Here is a full example that shows the simplest way to use ``ParticlePlot``:
+Here is a full example that shows the simplest way to use :class:`~yt.visualization.particle_plots.ParticlePlot`:

 .. python-script::